-Though the statute suggests that "counsel may report" information about the defendant's financial ability to the court, the Special Committee notes that the Disciplinary Rules prohibit an attorney from revealing a "confidence or secret of a client."
-DR 4-101(B)(1).
-Such confidences or secrets could include information regarding the client's financial status, which therefore cannot be revealed by a lawyer unless the client consents or some other exception under the Disciplinary Rules applies.
-See, DR 4-101(C).
+Though the statute suggests that "counsel may report" information about the defendant's financial ability to the court, the Committee notes that the Rules of Professional Conduct prohibit an attorney from revealing "confidential information"; \sec Rule 1.6(a).
+Such confidences or secrets could include information regarding the client's financial status, which therefore cannot be revealed by a lawyer unless the client consents or some other exception exists under the Rules of Professional Conduct: Rules 1.6(a), 1.6(b), 3.3(c).